-The Utica College Occupational Therapy program has been approved by the New York State Education Department and is fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) (http://www.aota.org/en/Education-Careers/Accreditation/Overview.aspx) of the American Occupational Therapy Association (AOTA) (http://www.aota.org/AboutAOTA.aspx).
-The AOTA's phone number is (301) 652- 2682.
-Correspondence with ACOTE should be addressed:
+The Utica College Occupational Therapy program has been approved by the New York State Education Department.
+It is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+ACOTE's telephone number, c/o AOTA, is (301) 652-AOTA [301-652-2682] and its Web site is www.acoteonline.org.